piranockharvey03/clinic-appointment-booking-system/SETUP_AND_VERIFICATION.md

 2. Check `appointments` table has doctor slots
 3. Test database connectivity
 4. Check browser console for AJAX errors
+5. Verify `app/patient/checkin.php` is reachable and the appointment is approved and on the same day

+### Issue: "No-show is not auto-canceling"

+**Cause:** The grace period has not elapsed yet, or no request has triggered cleanup

+**Solution:**

+1. Confirm the appointment time is at least 30 minutes in the past
+2. Trigger a patient or doctor flow that runs no-show cleanup
+3. Check `config/db-config.php` for the default grace period setting
+4. Verify the appointment still has `checked_in_at IS NULL`

 ### Issue: "Messaging not working"